 As is the case with any investment, there is always a level of assumed risk -- and the real estate projects we help make possible are no exception.
 At GROUNDFLOOR, the individuals who invest and borrow with us are our top priority, and we always work with their best interests in mind.
 We do everything in our power to ensure our borrowers’ projects are successful, and this in turn drives value to our investors.

-Accordingly, in the case of any loans that don’t perform as expected, our Asset Management team works tirelessly to ensure that our investors recover as much of their investment as possible.
-We are proud of the efforts we take; because of our diligent and agile Asset Management team, only four loans out of more than 300 repaid to date experienced loss, according to our December 2018 Diversification Analysis.
+Accordingly, in the case of any loans that don’t perform as expected, our Asset Management team works to ensure that our investors recover as much of their investment as possible.
+We are proud of the efforts we take; because of our Asset Management team's efforts, only four loans out of more than 300 repaid to date experienced loss, according to our December 2018 Diversification Analysis.

-To further demonstrate how our Asset Management team is constantly working for the benefit of all our customers, let’s take a dive into a recent problem loan on which we managed to achieve a good resolution, thanks to the proactive efforts of our GROUNDFLOOR team.
+To further demonstrate how our Asset Management team works for the benefit of all our customers, let’s take a dive into a recent problem loan on which we managed to achieve a good resolution.

 The renovation project was progressing well during the latter half of 2017, but on January 9, 2018, the borrower informed our Asset Management team that a tree had fallen on the back of the house, causing extensive damage.
 After this initial contact, the borrower went silent, providing no communication or updates about the project despite our efforts to reach out.